ShaYmez/hblink3-docker-install/README.md

 Docker container pre-built for multi-arch!

 * x86_64
-* armv6 / armv7
-* aarch64
+* arm64
 * ppc64
 * lots more!

 This installer builds the entire HBlink server!
 It includes all of the dependencies needed to run HBlink3 within docker via docker-compose.
-The install also includes HBMonv2, which is a dashboard designed for HBlink3 by SP2ONG!
+The install also includes HBMonv2, which is a dashboard designed for HBlink3 by SP2ONG, re-factored by M0VUB.
 This runs side by side, but at this time runs on the host machine using Systemd.
 HBMonv2 is controlled by a system unit file which runs the python code on the host.

 This installer includes all the usual libs and packages including docker, apache2, php and python3.
 It is recommended that you install this on a 'clean machine'.
 The script is destructive and is not designed to be used on an exisiting machine that has other software on it!
 YOU HAVE BEEN WARNED!